Large-Scale Clean Water Projects

 WorldServe International Projects

-Our most recent projects are providing water for over 120,000 people in Africa!
+Our most recent projects are providing water and sanitation for over 220,000 people in Africa!
 Click to view each location on the map.